BETTER HEALTH STARTS HERE, NATURALLY!

 Traditional healers have long considered the leaves of the European white and silver birch effective in remedying skin rashes, hair loss, and rheumatic complaints.

-Arthritis, rheumatism, and muscular pain.
-Sweet birch is thought to be an analgesic and good for all kinds of muscular pain.
+Pain – Arthritis, Rheumatism, Muscular Sweet birch is thought to be an analgesic (pain relieving) and good for all kinds of muscular pain.
 For rheumatism and arthritis, it is often used as an adjunct with other therapies.

 Botanical Name: Betula alba